gnujedi/comm-setup/README.md

 You can use [https://silence.im/](Silence.im) if you want for text messages.
 It's a fork of the messaging part of Signal.
 It doesn't require Google dependencies.

+### How to set it up

+1. Go to the Google Play Store and install Signal
+2. Register with a phone number
+3. Sync with your current contacts
+4. Set it as your default SMS app
+5. Lock down the app with a passcode

 ## Ring